 Many aspects of your eCommerce business may feel intuitive to you.
-You may have a great head for business.
+You may have an excellent head for business.
 You might be skilled at organizing your workflow.
 When it comes to managing your inventory, however, throw intuition out the window.
 Chaos is your friend.

-If you started out small, you probably initially stored your inventory like with like.
-If you sold blue dresses and yellow dresses, you probably lined up the blue with small, medium, and large on one shelf.
-You put the yellow dresses on the next shelf.
+If you started small, you probably initially stored your inventory “like with like.”
+Say you sold blue dresses and yellow dresses.
+You probably lined up the blue with small, medium, and large on one shelf.
+Then, you did the same with yellow dresses on the next shelf.

-This is a way of organizing inventory that makes sense to us.
-This is the logical way to organize our closets and drawers.
+This organizational method makes sense to us.
+It’s a logical way to organize our closets and drawers.
 Imagine putting some of your socks in your sweater drawer and one sweater with your t-shirts.
 It would take you forever to find your clothes and get dressed in the morning.

-But your pick and pack methods will work better when your warehouse isn’t organized this way.
+But your pick and pack methods will work better when you’ve organized your warehouse differently.
 When you line up all the yellow dress sizes together, you might grab a medium when you need a large.
-If you catch your mistake, you have to return the wrong size to the shelf and pick the order twice.
+If you catch your mistake, you must return the wrong size to the shelf and pick the order twice.
 If you don’t catch it, you’ll have an unhappy customer.

-To accurately pick, pack, and ship using the like with like inventory management system, you have to move slowly.
+To accurately pick, pack, and ship using the “like with like” inventory management system, you must move slowly.
 Slow picking will eat up your time and your profits.
 To move fast, you need to introduce chaos into your warehouse setup.

 Chaotic inventory management